Promatheusz/Promatheusz/README.md

 Hi there! 👋 I'm a student exploring the unknown path ahead.
 Cybersecurity intrigues me, but honestly, I'm still figuring out my career direction.
 I have time to decide until I graduate in 2027.

 The purpose of my GitHub activity is to **experiment, learn** by working on various projects.
 My focus shifts frequently as I balance trying new things with studying hard to succeed in school.
+My current school work keeps me quite busy.⛔

 Thank you for stopping by, and feel free to check out my journey as I navigate this exciting (and sometimes uncertain) road! 🚀